Trader Libor: Setting Portfolio Money Management

 Then click the button Recalculate portfolio and after a while we will see the results on the right side.

-In the tab Overview you can see the overall statistics of the portfolio.
-With this portfolio setup, we would earn a little over 86 thousand USD in total with a maximum %DD of 3.81%.
+In the tab Overview you can see the overall statistics.
+With this portfolio money management setup, we would earn a little over 86 thousand USD in total with a maximum %DD of 3.81%.
 Profit factor 1.45, Ret/DD 16.52, success rate almost 60% and average annual return 2.5%.
 It’s a decent base for such a small portfolio.

-Now let’s try to enter the leverage 1:2.
+Now let’s try entering the leverage 1:2.
 You can see how much of a difference it makes.
 The profit is 10x greater with a DrawDown of 15% and an annual return of 25%.
 This is the power of leverage.
 Warning: never adjust a larger leverage!

 Of course, you can experiment and try giving different weights to individual strategies and see how the portfolio’s performance changes.